Mon4sm/Thai-sign-language-translator/README.md

         break
 cv2.destroyAllWindows()

-translation = thsl.decode(text_encode)
+translation = thslt.decode(text_encode)
 print(translation)
 ```
- ThSL has a built in Mediapipe hand mapping.
+ ThSLT has a built in Mediapipe hand mapping.
 So mapping the hand landmarks is not necessary.
 It only helps you notice that the camera is actually mapping your hand.

 ## Configuration
 ### Text_encode